Listen to the moment Silvanus discovers who Valerius, his mysterious companion, really is.

 Together with poverty, there is often a deep-set longing for riches.
 If only I had the money…

 I love it when Silé calls me ‘Little Eli’ – although I’m only two years younger than he.
-Whenever we can, Lucilla and I like to play board games or make necklaces and bracelets with beads.
+Whenever we can, Lucilla and I like to skip, make necklaces and bracelets with beads, or play this bear game.
 Otherwise we’re often romping with the boys, Lucy’s brother Pontus, Ruddy Rufus – don’t tell him we call him that! – and Silé.

 Hi.
 I’m known by my friends as Silé, but my full name is Silvanus, after the god of the woods.
 In 571 A.D., when this story starts, I was just 14 years old.
 I grew up on the south-west coast of Elba in a tiny village, dominated by Mount Aquila with its eagle-shaped outcrop.